 An introduction to networks and data communication, concentrating on connecting microcomputers in local area networks.
 A variety of networking software and topologies will be examined with emphasis on practical solutions to common PC networking problems.
-Terms offered: F, W Classification: Parallel

 CTS2136 - PC Desktop Support

 Prerequisites: CET 1278